Group Size: 2 - 16 Passengers

 After breakfast take a tour of the Cango Caves – one of the natural wonders of the world.
 Leave Oudtshoorn, travel via Route 62 with a lunch stop in Barrydale (own account), before arriving into Cape Town early evening.
 (B)

 The Southern Sun Waterfront Cape Town is situated in the heart of the city’s most sought-after areas.
 Being a short walk away from the famous V&A Waterfront and other Cape Town sights is just the start of this iconic accommodation landmark’s appeal.
 Postcard views of the harbour and of Signal Hill are rivalled only by the stylish, inviting presence of the hotel itself.
 Recently refurbished, the award-winning Cape Town hotel offers 537 beautifully-appointed rooms, with a host of amenities and services on offer, including free Wi-Fi, air-conditioning, a fully-equipped fitness centre and an outdoor pool.

 This morning you will be collected for your scheduled full day Cape Point & Peninsula Tour – an awe-inspiring tour with breathtaking views, historic and picturesque coastal villages to the towering headland of Cape Point.
 (B)

 Today you embark on your scheduled full day tour to the Cape Winelands.
 A delightful drive, winding to the heart of the region through superb mountain ranges, vineyards and Cape Dutch homesteads.
 (B)

 Day 15 - End of Grand Tour of South Africa

-This morning after breakfast you will be collected from the hotel for a scheduled City Tour – a geographical and cultural extravaganza showing you Cape Town from its historical beginnings to the dazzling modern shopping malls of the Victoria & Alfred Waterfront.
+This morning after breakfast you will be collected from the hotel for a scheduled City Tour – a geographical and cultural extravaganza showing you Cape Town from its historical beginnings to the dazzling, modern city it is today.
+Table Mountain ticket excluded (as weather permitting).
 (B)